ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 For a step-by-step tutorial on ordering On-Demand InSAR Products using Vertex, visit our [InSAR On Demand!
 StoryMap](https://storymaps.arcgis.com/stories/68a8a3253900411185ae9eb6bb5283d3 "InSAR On Demand! https://arcg.is/eiP8G0" ){target=_blank}.
 To learn more about the files included in the On Demand InSAR product packages and how to work with them, refer to our [Exploring Sentinel-1 InSAR StoryMap](https://storymaps.arcgis.com/stories/8be186e4125741518118d0102e6835e5 "Exploring Sentinel-1 InSAR https://arcg.is/11DaW90" ){target=_blank}.

+InSAR processing requires a Digital Elevation Model (DEM) for the removal of topographic phase.
+We use the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} when processing our On Demand InSAR products.
+Refer to the [Digital Elevation Model section](#prepare-the-dem-file "Jump to the Prepare the DEM File Section of this document" ) for more information.

+!!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"

+    The Copernicus DEM GLO-30 dataset does not provide coverage over Armenia and Azerbaijan.
+In the past, we have not supported InSAR product generation over those areas, due to the lack of DEM coverage.
+We now use the Copernicus DEM GLO-90 to fill those gaps.

+    The GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM, but it does allow us to provide InSAR products in these regions, where they were previously unavailable.

 Users are cautioned to read the sections on [limitations](#limitations "Jump to the Limitations section of this document") and [error sources](#error-sources "Jump to the Error Sources section of this document") in InSAR products before attempting to use InSAR data.
 For a more complete description of the properties of SAR, see our [Introduction to SAR](../guides/introduction_to_sar.md "https://hyp3-docs.asf.alaska.edu/guides/introduction_to_sar" ){target=_blank} guide.
 {% endblock %}